Claremont Canyon Regional Preserve: History

-The land now called Claremont Canyon was part of an 1820 Spanish land grant called Rancho San Antonio.
-It was later used as a transportation route by Americans from the eastern United States who wished to settle in the area that had been dubbed California.
+Claremont Canyon was part of an 1820 Spanish land grant called Rancho San Antonio.
+It was used as a transportation route by Americans from the eastern United States.
 In 1858, a transcontinental telegraph line was built through the canyon.
-Starting in the 1860s, the "Pony Express" carried mail through the canyon to and from the Eastern part of the United States.
+Starting in the 1860s, the Pony Express carried mail through the canyon to and from the eastern part of the United States.

 EBRPD first bought an 80 acre parcel of surplus state land east of the U.C.
 Berkeley campus in 1978.
 Then it acquired some more acreage in the immediate area from several individuals.
 Finally, it bought a 64 acre parcel in Gwin Canyon.
 These acquisitions were combined to become Claremont Canyon Regional Preserve.

 General description

 Despite its small size of 205 acre, Claremont Canyon Regional Preserve forms an important link in the chain of parks that line the Berkeley Hills.
-It rises from a height of about 420 ft (130 m) above sea level, just behind the Clark Kerr campus of the University of California, Berkeley to the average 1300 ft (400 m) ridge of the East Bay hills, linking by way of other conserved land belonging to the University and the East Bay Municipal Utility District to other parks such as Tilden Regional Park and Sibley Volcanic Regional Preserve.
+It rises from a height of about 420 ft (130 m) above sea level, just behind the Clark Kerr campus of the University of California, Berkeley to the average 1300 ft (400 m) ridge of the East Bay hills, linking by way of other conserved land belonging to the university and the East Bay Municipal Utility District to other parks such as Tilden Regional Park and Sibley Volcanic Regional Preserve.
 It thus offers direct pedestrian access to the park system, with connections to public transportation, from the lower-lying residential areas of Berkeley and Oakland.